WPSurfer.com

 I moved all my sites to Digital Ocean with the help of CloudPanel, a free cloud hosting panel that provides with the necessary features to host your sites.

-I have learned so many things during the past four weeks so I made all my sites static with the help of Python Scripts.
+Then I learned so many things during the past four or five weeks so I made all my sites static with the help of some Python Scripts.

 The whole process takes like two minutes.